yunojuno/django-geoip2-extras/README.md

     GeoLite2-Country.mmdb.gz and GeoLite2-City.mmdb.gz files and unzip
     them in a directory corresponding to the GEOIP_PATH setting.

+NB The MaxMind database is not included with this package.
+It is your responsiblity to download this and include it as part of your project.

 ## Installation

 This package can be installed from PyPI as `django-geoip2-extras`: